Crohn’s vs. Colitis: What’s the Difference?

-Once the severity is assessed, there are four basic categories of medications that may be used to help induce remission, prevent flare-ups, and ultimately improve one’s quality of life.
-Those include aminosalicylates (a class of drugs used to reduce inflammation in the lining of the intestine), corticosteroids (often known as steroids), immune modulators (a class of drugs that helps activate normal immune function), and biologic therapies.
+Once the severity is assessed, there are five basic categories of medications that may be used to help induce remission, prevent flare-ups, and ultimately improve one’s quality of life.
+Those include aminosalicylates (a class of drugs used to reduce inflammation in the lining of the intestine), corticosteroids (often known as steroids), immune modulators (a class of drugs that helps activate normal immune function), biologic therapies, and small molecule therapies.

 Ultimately, the goal is to avoid long-term steroid use and to maintain remission with effective anti-inflammatory therapies.
 Our guidelines also highlight the importance of achieving healing of all endoscopically visible inflammation, which has been associated with the best longterm clinical outcomes.

 “With each advancement in IBD research and treatment options, we are moving closer to finding a cure.”

 Are there recommended diets to follow for those who suffer from IBD?